CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 ## 9. Jobs Framework

-In some situations, it is desired to support user interaction, e.g. via buttons on custom Feedback panels, which should trigger actions on the server.
+In some situations, it is desired to support user interaction, for example via buttons on custom Feedback panels, which should trigger actions on the server.
 The recommended way to do this, is using the Studio's jobs framework.